 Rent Before You Buy

 One of the best ways for you to determine if owning an RV is right for you is to rent one.
 Renting is essentially a test drive of the model and size RV you are interested in.
 You’ll learn a lot about the RV and about your skills at handling an RV by renting one for several days.
-We recommend Outdoorsy for your RV rental as they have a huge selection of campers available just about everywhere in the USA.
+We recommend RV Share for your RV rental as they have a huge selection of campers available just about everywhere in the USA.

 Getting your RV loan

-Before you move forward with your bad credit RV loan know that is is very likely it will cost you more than an RV loan when you have good credit.
+Before you move forward with your bad credit RV loan know that is very likely it will cost you more than an RV loan when you have good credit.
 Those with good credit can expect an interest rate of 3%-5%, however, if your credit is less than stellar you might have to pay as punch as 24% or as high as you state legal limits allow.